Brassawiking/Lagoon/README.md

   - => Refactored API and implementation
 - [x] Support templating for conditional renderering
   - => Referencing by comment and text nodes
-- [ ] Scope reference queries to element being rendered into
+- [ ] Scope reference queries to element being rendered into (Over-optimization?)